 Switching from liquid, bottled shampoos to a solid shampoo bar is a giant leap and may leave you with any questions.
 The first one is how to use a shampoo bar?
-Shampoo bars are a new hair care products, and many of us are not accustomed to it yet.
+Shampoo bars are a new hair care product, and many of us are not accustomed to it yet.
 Using a shampoo bar requires no special knowledge or skills.
 It is relatively easy to use and apply.
 Many shampooing techniques are there about how to use a shampoo bar.
 You can go with the one that works best for your hair.

 Why is it Essential to Use the Right Technique?

 Shampoo bars are usually gentler than bottled shampoos.
 They will take time to remove all product build-up in your hair.
 Shampoo bars are loaded with natural oils and moisturizers to nourish your hair.
 It will take a few minutes to lather up and leave a squeaky clean hair.
 You will notice that the second wash leaves a lot more lather than the first one.
-Lather and rinse your hair two to three times to remove all oils, dirt and sweat from your hair.
+Lather and rinse your hair two to three times to remove all oils, dirt, and sweat from your hair.

 How to To Wash Your Hair with Shampoo Bar

-1. Use The Shampoo Bar Directly:
+1. Use The Shampoo Bar Directly

 If you are thinking of how to use bar shampoo on your hair, then one of the easiest ways is to apply it directly.
 You need to wet your hair thoroughly before applying a bar shampoo.
 Make sure the water penetrates your hair roots and ends completely.

 Use a circular motion to rub the shampoo bar gently on your hair, starting from the scalp to the tips.
 Continue to add little amounts of the water to create lather.
 You should keep making the combining motion until your hair is fully covered with shampoo lather.